ibm-cloud-docs/hs-crypto/enable-mechanisms.md

 ## Enabling Edwards-curve Digital Signature Algorithm
 {: #enable-EdDSA}

 Edwards-curve Digital Signature Algorithm (EdDSA) is a modern and secure digital signature algorithm based on performance-optimized elliptic curves.
-Both the ED25519 and ED448 curves are supported.

 To enable EdDSA, follow these steps: